Mauregina/Mauregina/README.md

   ![Selenium](https://img.shields.io/badge/Selenium-43B02A?style=for-the-badge&logo=Selenium&logoColor=white)
   ![Git](https://img.shields.io/badge/GIT-E44C30?style=for-the-badge&logo=git&logoColor=white)<br>

-  🖍 I am doing a MBA in data science and artificial intelligence.
+  🖍 I am doing a MBA in Data Science and Artificial Intelligence.

   📐 As a Python lover, I have been developing some personal projects using this language and Postgre database.